And we’re back at it again with celebrity skincare! Fenty Beauty has just released its new skincare range- Fenty Skin!

 The powder blue theme and branding logo is also consistent aside from the environmental-friendly aspects of the packaging.
 All three products come in streamlined packaging for less waste— no box or shrink-wrap!

 That’s it for the packaging, and I am quite… impressed.
 It’s very neat.
-The concepts, design, message, and overall identity the brand gives off are imposing just from the packaging alone.
+The concepts, design, message, and overall identity the brand gives off are imposed just from the packaging alone.
 And I think it’s something I can support.